Changing from casual to full-time or part-time employment (casual conversion)

 Ali decides he now wants to change to part-time employment.

 Ali looks at fairwork.gov.au and learns that even though he has been employed for 2 years, he isn’t eligible to access the new employee choice pathway yet.
-This is because his employment before 26 August 2024 isn’t counted towards eligibility for the employee choice pathway.
+This is because he is employed by a small business and his employment before 26 August 2024 isn’t counted towards eligibility for the employee choice pathway.

 Ali believes he meets all the requirements so makes a written request to his employer to change to part-time employment.